Play With Me

 “Yeah, I can see that.
 So badly that you want to be a player.”
 He rolled his eyes.
 “Please, tell me you’re not doing this because of Chloe.”

 I’m doing it for you, idiot.
 But it would have taken more than a crazy afternoon to tell him that.
 I gritted my teeth.
-“The girl could get lost in her closet full of Barbie dresses.”
+“That girl can get lost in her closet full of Barbie dresses.”

 Suddenly, his arm was wrapped around my shoulders, and he pulled me close to his side as we walked on.
 “If I didn’t know any better, I’d say you’re jealous of her.”